strmlineapp-ux/agileflow/src/docs/data-documentation.md

 ---

 ## Event Entity
-**Firestore Collection**: `/events`
+**Firestore Collection**: `/events/{eventId}`

-Events are globally stored and linked back to calendars and projects via IDs.
+Events are stored in a global `/events` collection to allow for efficient cross-calendar and cross-project querying, which is essential for the main calendar views.

 | Data Point | Description |
 | :--- | :--- |